Garo-A/tinyApp/README.md

 Click in **Index Page** to display the list of URLs that you hava made.
 You can chose to edit or delete them at your leasure.

+# Known Errors

+- If there is an error logging in, message will appear and will not dissapear from login page unless there is a successful login.
+- If there is a mistake when typing a shortened URL when visiting a website, app will redirect to URL index page and will show error message.
+Message will dissapear only if page is refreshed twice.

 # Final Product

 !["Screenshot of URLs page - without Login"](https://github.com/Garo-A/tinyApp/blob/master/docs/:urls%20-%20no%20login.png)